TsingJyujing/Resume/README.md

 ### 2 Programming
 1. Have a good master of **MatLab, C and Python**;
-2. To be familiar with **Java** and Scala.
+2. To be familiar with **Java** and Scala;
-3. Familiar with Django/Spring Boot(Java/Scala/Kotlin)/Spark(mainly in scala)/Keras
+3. Familiar with Django/Spring Boot(Java/Scala/Kotlin);
-4. Familiar with MongoDB/MySQL/PostgreSQL/HBase
+4. Familiar with MongoDB/MySQL/PostgreSQL;
+5. Familiar with Spark/HBase;
+6. Familiar with Keras/Scikit-Learn;

 ### 3 Embedded Developing
 1. Have a good master of 51/Arm Cortex-M development;